google/zetasql/docs/resolved_ast.md

 //        the user does not write to the column.
 //   This field is set to ALWAYS by default.
 //
+// `identity_column_info` contains the sequence attributes that dictate how
+// values are generated for the column.
+//   - Each table can have at most one identity column.
+//
+// Note: Exactly one of `expression` and `identity_column_info` must be
+// populated.
+//
 // See (broken link) and
 // (broken link).</font>
 class ResolvedGeneratedColumnInfo : public <a href="#ResolvedArgument">ResolvedArgument</a> {